-Several teaching assistants are also involved in the teaching of this course.
-You may meet some of them over the course of the term.
+Other people (such as teaching assistants) are also involved in the teaching of this course.
+You may meet some of them over the course of the term and/or interact with them online.
 However, any concerns about grading should come to your instructors via mechanisms outlined on Canvas (namely, the grade change request form).